tamnguyen2189/Drinks_Recipes/README.md

 from nltk.stem import WordNetLemmatizer nltk.download('wordnet')
 ```
-**Remove Stopwords, Make Lemmatize**
+**Remove Stopwords & Make Lemmatize**

 Let’s define the functions to remove the stopwords, make lemmatization and call them sequentially.
-I also creat a new column *'no_stop'* that contains recipes after cleaning stop words
+I also creat a new column, *'no_stop'* that contains recipes after cleaning stop words
 ```ruby
 # Create stop_words:
 stop_words = stopwords.words('english')